How to Sprout Green Mung Beans

 Easy Mung Bean Stir Fry

-Use approximately one third of an 8-ounce package buckwheat soba noodles.
-If the package comes divided, use one third.
+Use approximately a third of an 8-ounce package of buckwheat soba noodles.
 Boil noodles per package directions—usually about 7 minutes.
 Rinse in cool water and set aside.

 In a pan, heat coconut oil over medium heat and sauté green onion, ginger, garlic, and green beans.
 Add water and cover with a lid, allowing the mixture to steam.
 Cook until beans become slightly tender.
 Add sprouts, tamari, tofu (if desired), and pepper.
 Cook until sprouts are soft and tofu is cooked through.
 Season to taste.